ansys/pyansys-dev-guide/doc/source/guidelines/test_practices.rst

        command : str
            Command to run on the remote server.

-Your exmaple test would be:
+Your example test would be:

 .. code:: python